 - After 12 months: I can speak fluent Spanish (in line with the definition in step 1)

-If you have less time to dedicate each day to learning Spanish, you can increase the deadline accordingly.
-For example, if you have half the time, you could give yourself twice as long to reach your goal.
-Alternatively, you could aim for a slightly lower level of fluency (B1 CEFR level) – still a great level where you can chat comfortably in most situations.
+Alternatively, you could aim for a slightly lower target (B1 CEFR level) – still a great level where you can chat quite comfortably in everyday situations.

 Step 3: Get into a routine

 To become fluent in Spanish, decide which actions you’ll need to take each day, then ACTUALLY DO THEM.
 Forgive me for shouting, but this is the most important bit of the whole guide.